-Leeds has a Civil War peace Monument erected on Monument Hill, the highest point in Leeds, by the Howard brothers, distinguished natives of Leeds; Major General Oliver Otis Howard, Rev. Roland Bailey Howard, and Brigadier General Charles H. Howard, in memory of the 161 soldiers and sailors who served from this town.
+Leeds has a Civil War peace Monument erected on Monument Hill, the highest point in Leeds, by the Howard brothers, distinguished natives of Leeds; Major General Oliver Otis Howard, Rev. Roland Bailey Howard, and Brigadier General Charles H. Howard, in memory of the 161 soldiers and sailors who enlisted from this town.
+More served than enlisted.

 This is the largest per capita number serving in the war of any town in the State of Maine.

-Peace Was Sure Then is inscribed above these plaques on the monument:
+"1865 Was Sure Peace" each word of which is inscribed above each plaque on the monument.

 The Monument is reached by a short hike (3/4 mile round trip ) up the hill and through the woods.